0foo/redhat/README.md

         | p                        | Paste copied text after cursor  |

 1. Use input-output redirection (>, >>, |, 2>, etc.)
+	* essentially change the output/input from monitor/keyboard

     * The default locations for input, output, and error are referred to as standard input (stdin), standard output (stdout), and standard error (stderr).
+		* These are known as streams and streams are treated like files (like almost everything on linux)
+		* The file descriptors for the streams are:
+			* file descriptor 0: stdin -> default is keyboard
+			* file descriptor 1: stdout -> default is monitor
+			* file descriptor 2: stderr
+		* Redirection symbols:
+			* < or 0<
+			* > or 1>
+			* 2>

     * Standard input redirection can be done to have a command read the required information from an alternative source, such as a file, instead of the keyboard.
 For example:
         ```shell